remnrem/luna-doc/docs/ref/epochs.md

     Annotation files should be plain-text ASCII files with no special encodings, not RTF (rich text format), etc.
     Please see [this FAQ](../faq.md#windows-line-endings).

+<h3>Methods</h3>

+Epoch-level annotations are loaded from a plain-text file in which each row corresponds to one epoch in the current in-memory EDF, and the row value specifies the annotation label for that epoch.
+The mapping is positional: row _i_ is assigned to epoch _i_ in the current epoch structure.
+Because epoch identity depends on any prior restructuring operations, the file must reflect the post-restructuring epoch count exactly.
+Optional label recoding translates annotation values from file-specific conventions to standard labels without modifying the source file.

 <h3>Parameters</h3>